Time Blocking for Habits: A 6-Step System That Sticks (2026)

 Time blocking answers the "when" question for habits.
 Accountability answers the "what happens if I skip" question.
 Together, they create a system where habits have both a clear trigger (the blocked time slot) and a consequence for non-execution (the accountability commitment).

 The psychological dynamic is different from either system alone.
 When you've publicly committed to a habit by a specific time - and there are real consequences for not doing it - the experience of your time block arriving feels different.
-It's not just a calendar notification.
-It's a commitment you're about to fulfill or break.
+The block now reads as a commitment you are about to fulfill or break, which lands harder than a plain calendar notification.

 This is why behavioral economists call accountability a "commitment device" - it changes the payoff structure of the decision.
-Instead of comparing "do the habit" against "skip the habit with no cost," you're comparing "do the habit" against "skip the habit and pay the fine/disappoint the accountability partner/break the streak."
+Instead of comparing "do the habit" against "skip the habit with no cost," you're comparing "do the habit" against "skip the habit and pay the fine or break the streak."

 For most people, that shift is enough to convert an optional block into an executed one.